Would Your Property Benefit from a Home Make Under?

 - One easy trick to make under a room is to keep it to 5.
 When in doubt, keep no more than 5 accessories such as plants, pillows, frames or lamps for example in a room at one time.
 Size of the room should factor in as well.
 You don’t want five lamps in a small bedroom or study!
 When adding a new piece, remove an existing one.

-The primary philosophy behind a home make under is creating simplicity.
+The primary philosophy behind a home “make under” is to create simplicity.
 By allowing space for your future buyer or tenant to mentally and visually move in, you’re upping the odds they’ll want to pull the trigger.
 Taking away distractions creates a clear path for them to move forward.

-The majority of owners simply don’t take the time to stage a home properly.
-Your home make under will stand out from the crowd and net you more profit.
+The majority of sellers simply don’t take the time to stage a home properly.
+When your home does, it stands out from the crowded marketplace.